8 Countries Near Turkey and the reasons you must visit

 Bodies of Water that Border Turkey

-Turkey is a country located in the northeastern part of the Mediterranean, surrounded by three major bodies of water – the Aegean Sea, Mediterranean Sea and Black Sea.
+Turkey is located in the northeastern part of the Mediterranean, surrounded by three major bodies of water – the Aegean Sea, the Mediterranean Sea, and the Black Sea.

 Each body of water provides unique opportunities for exploration and discovery as each has its own unique features that make it special.